gmtanner/sudoku-ga/README.md

 # sudoku-ga
-Genetic algorithm for solving Sudoku
+Genetic algorithm for solving Sudoku using MATLAB